blueturtleai/gimp-stable-diffusion/README.md

 **Does it run locally?** According to Google it should be possible to run the notebook locally.
 As I don't have a local GPU, I can't try it myself.
 IF you give it a try, I would be happy to know, if it really works.

-**Will In-/Out-Painting be supported?** I first need to check the details and see what's possible.
+**Will Out-Painting be supported?** I first need to check the details and see what's possible.
 So, unfortunately I can't promise it currently.

 **Can the official stable-diffusion API be used?** Unfortunately, this is currently not possible.
 The reason is, that this API currently can only be accessed via gRPC and it's not possible to use this protocol in a GIMP plugin.
 As soon as the API is available as a REST API, it will be possible to port the plugin.